September – SEPTIEMBRE 2020 VOL. 85, No. 9 (click for Word document; text is below)

 From the Pastor’s Desk

 Let us keep the following people in prayer.
-The name in (parenthesis) is the person who submitted the name of the prayer list.
+The name in (parenthesis) is the person who submitted the name for the prayer list.

 Fighting cancer / Luchando con cáncer